 Side note: wear shoes that you can easily slip on and off.
 You'll hold up the line if you have to untie or unzip.
-I avoid these people when choosing a queue line (see #3)!
+It's best to avoid these people when choosing a queue line. (see #3)!

 3) Pick the right queue line

-This is the MOST important and useful tip that I can offer.
-I used this process when I was connecting from Zurich to Boston though D.C., and I made it to my flight with time to spare.
-So, without further adieu: DO NOT get in line behind families and/or strollers, elderly, and people wearing shoes with many laces, straps, or boots/heels.
-Also stay clear of those wearing layers they haven't taken off, or are on their phone.
-DO go for the line with people traveling for business, only have a briefcase or one carry-on item, or are in uniform (flight attendants).
+This is the most important and useful tip that we can offer.
+Do not get in line behind families and/or strollers, elderly, and people wearing shoes with many laces, straps, or boots/heels.
+Also, stay clear of those wearing layers they haven't taken off, or are on their phone.
+Do go for the line with people traveling for business, only have a briefcase or one carry-on item, or are in uniform (flight attendants).
 Does this tip sound familiar?
 It's probably because you've seen the movie Up in the Air with George Clooney.
-My addition: when you're in one long line which then breaks off into many smaller lines, go for the one FARTHEST away from where the one long line breaks off.
-I'm not sure if people are lazy or just unaware that there are other lines, but they always seem to be less crowded.
-You're welcome.
+Helpful tip: when you're in one long line which then breaks off into many smaller lines, go for the one farthest away from where the one long line breaks off.
+They always seem to be less crowded.

-I'm assuming you've followed steps 1-4, so here's how I unpack:
+If you've followed steps 1-4, here's how we suggest you unpack:

 - Take 2 bins